nickola/stock-prices-storage/README.md

 # Stock Prices Storage

-Stock Prices Storage is a simple storage ([Clickhouse](https://clickhouse.yandex) is used as a database) for stock prices with adjusted prices calculaton (see Center for Research in Security Prices (CRSP) standards and [this article](https://help.yahoo.com/kb/SLN28256.html) for more details).
+Stock Prices Storage is a simple storage ([Clickhouse](https://clickhouse.yandex) is used as a database) for stock prices with adjusted prices calculation (see Center for Research in Security Prices (CRSP) standards and [this article](https://help.yahoo.com/kb/SLN28256.html) for more details).